corsen2000/vim-mode-tutor/tour.md

 * o -> create a new line below the current and switch to insert mode

 Sample - Use "o" to create a new line and type this sentence.

+## Append
+* A -> start writing text at the end of the line

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick brown